Tommy Lloyd

 Tommy has over 15 years experience within the insurance industry, and his primary focus is helping travellers find the right cover for their medical conditions.

-In this comprehensive guide, you will find all the information you need to know about travel insurance excesses, ensuring that you can obtain coverage on your own terms and with a clear understanding of the financial implications involved.
+However, when it comes to making a claim, there is one concept that can be confusing - excesses.
+In this comprehensive guide, you will find all the information you need to know about travel insurance excesses, ensuring that you can obtain protection on your terms and with a clear understanding of the financial implications involved.

 Specialist Medical Cover